 - Maintain a cumulative GPA of 3.0 or higher

-- Be enrolled in a minimum of six credit hours if appointed Fall and Winter semesters, and one credit for the Summer semester
+- Be enrolled in a minimum of six graduate credit hours if appointed Fall and Winter semesters, and one graduate credit for the Summer semester

 - Make progress toward completing a graduate program of study filed with the Office of Records and

 - Registration, without an excessive number of incompletes or course withdrawals.

-For a full-time, academic-year GA appointment, the University provides a tuition scholarship for up to 9 credit hours of tuition waiver per semester, with a limit of 18 credit hours per academic year (September 1 to August 31) of the assistantship.
+For a full-time, academic-year GA appointment, the University provides a tuition scholarship for up to 9 graduate credit hours of tuition waiver per semester, with a limit of 18 graduate credit hours per academic year (September 1 to August 31) of the assistantship.
 For graduate assistants who are appointed to part-time positions and for GAs who begin employment after the start of the semester, the number of graduate credit hours covered by the award will be prorated.

 The graduate assistantship program also covers any tuition differential associated with certain courses.
 This award does not pay mandatory fees (general fee, student center fee and technology fee), new student record initiation fee, registration fee, late registration fee, drop fees or late fees applied when bills are not paid.